Meet your Executive Team for 2025/26

 As AU President, I will be a strong advocate for all sports users - whether you're part of a performance team, a recreational player, or just starting your sporting journey.
 Every student deserves to be heard, valued, empowered, and supported.
 I will work to make sure Saints Sport is shaped by those who use it.

 My time in student sport has given me a deep understanding of how the AU works and what it takes to create real, lasting initiatives.
 I've worked across different areas of student sport to help shape strategy, drive inclusivity, and ensuring student voices are heard.
-These experiences, commbined with my passion for sport and commitment to the Saints Sport community, have perpared me to lead with purpose."
+These experiences, combined with my passion for sport and commitment to the Saints Sport community, have perpared me to lead with purpose."

 You can read Amy's manifesto here.